hayleyw7/hayleyw7/README.md

   Hi!
 I am a front-end developer named Hayley.

-  My GitHub portfolio is populated with Turing School of Software projects, which form a timeline of my coding journey from learning vanilla JavaScript to implementing a framework.
+  My portfolio here is populated with Turing School of Software & Design projects, which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.

   My largest applications are pinned below this README.